The Grand National 2026

 Format of the Grand National

-The full Opening Day (3rd April) schedule is:
+The full Opening Day schedule on 9th April is:

 • 14:55: Aintree Bowl Chase (Grade 1)